 - Objective: Facilitate communication opportunities between providers and patients to increase access to care.

 - Action Step: Provide and support Nurse Triage Line to area local providers for a small fee.

 - Objective: Implement a home monitoring program for patients receiving home health services.

 - Action Step: Ensure home health tele-monitoring systems are being utilized by patients.

 - Objective: Provide community screening and an information day regarding diabetes.

 - Action Step: CCH will be the lead for Diabetes Awareness Day scheduled yearly in October.

-- Objective: Explore forming a geriatric assessment team to complete patient testing and evaluation for best setting for patients.
+- Objective: Explore forming a geriatric assessment team to complete patient testing and evaluation for patients.

 - Action Step: Collaboration with Pender Hospital and Columbus Family Practice.

 Family Support – To improve the stability, health and well-being of women, infants, children and families through the effective use of community resources.
 The Child Well-being Work Group will take the lead in exploring and/or implementing the objectives and actions steps.